UK, U.S. urge Tanzania to respect "due process" after journalist arrested

-Erick Kabendera was charged on Monday with money laundering, tax evasion and leading organized crime.
+Erick Kabendera was charged on Monday with money laundering, tax evasion and leading organised crime.
 He was arrested the previous week over what police said were issues concerning his citizenship.

 Press freedom in Tanzania has deteriorated since President John Magufuli was elected in 2015, rights groups say.
 His administration has shut down newspapers, arrested opposition leaders and activists and restricted political rallies.
 The government rejects charges that its policies are authoritarian.